 - 1. What are my options? - 2.
 What are the pros and cons of each option for me? - 3.
-How do I get support to help me make a decision that is right for me?
+How do I get support to help me make a decision that is right have been adapted with kind permission from the MAGIC Programme, supported by the Health Foundation

-Ask 3 Questions is based on Shepherd HL, et al. Three questions that patients can ask to improve the question Education and Counseiling, 2011;84: 379-85
+Ask 3 Questions is based on Shepherd HL, et al. Three questions that patients can ask to improve the que Patient Education and Counseiling, 2011;84; 379-85